Specification-Guided Repair of Arithmetic Errors in Dafny Programs using LLMs

-This paper makes the following contributions: \begin{itemize} \item We propose an APR technique for Dafny that uses formal specifications as the oracle, eliminating reliance on test cases; \item We integrate fault localization based on Hoare logic with patch synthesis guided by LLMs; \item We implement a repair tool and evaluate it on DafnyBench, achieving 89.6\% localization accuracy and 74.18\% repair success using GPT-4o mini; \item We provide a comparative analysis of four LLMs and discuss their performance in formal verification-driven repair. \end{itemize}
+In this paper, we present an APR tool for Dafny that uses formal specifications as the oracle for repair.
+This process involves localizing faults using Hoare logic rules, and generating fix candidates using a Large Language Model (LLM)~\cite{llms}.
+The candidates are then verified against the Dafny specification to determine if they repair the program.
+Our main contributions are: \begin{itemize} \item We propose an APR technique for Dafny that uses formal specifications as the oracle, eliminating reliance on test suites; \item We integrate fault localization based on Hoare logic with patch synthesis guided by LLMs; \item We implement a repair tool and evaluate it on DafnyBench, achieving 89.7\% fault localization success rate and 74.18\% repair success using GPT-4o mini; \item We provide a comparative analysis of GPT-4o mini\footnote[1]{\url{https://platform.openai.com/docs/models/gpt-4o-mini.}}, Llama 3\footnote[2]{\url{https://huggingface.co/meta-llama/Meta-Llama-3-8B}}, Mistral 7B\footnote[3]{\url{https://huggingface.co/mistralai/Mistral-7B-v0.1}}, and Llemma 7B\footnote[4]{\url{https://huggingface.co/EleutherAI/llemma_7b}}, and their performance in formal verification-driven repair. \end{itemize}